Cyberwombo/RustShell/README.md

-RustShell - A new way to catch a shell
+RustShell - A TCP shell listener written in Rust
 ---------------------------------------------------------------------------------------------

 Disclaimer: This project is designed strictly for educational and ethical purposes and is not designed for anything other than that.
 Do not use this tool on systems that you:

-    1. Don't have explicit written permission to test
+    1. Don't have explicit permission to test
     2. Don't own or aren't deployed by you

 The author of this tool assumes no responsibility from misuse.